sibir007/abstract/Rust_part2.md

 ##### How Rust compile code that uses `await`?

- Rust compiles it under the hood to code that calls `poll`
+ Rust compiles it under the hood to code that calls `poll` method

 ```rust
 Filename: src/main.rs